gvandelinde/obs_organ/Wilingness.md

 # Implementation
 For all of the above measures, the robot needs to make observations of the state of the room.

+Option: have array of booleans that indicate that something just happended, say one element that represents "the bot is wait"